Smart Labs Now Logo

 Cost with Insurance

-With insurance, a CBC test is often fully or partially covered, depending on your healthcare plan.
+Depending on your healthcare plan, insurance often covers a CBC test fully or partially.
 Out-of-pocket expenses can range from $0 to $30, depending on your deductible and co-pay.

 Factors That Can Affect Cost